 - Professor R. Leemans, Professor of Environmental Systems Analysis, Wageningen University and Research Centre

 - Professor H. van Lente, Professor of Science and Technology Studies, Maastricht University

 - Professor J.P. van der Sluijs, Professor of Theory of Science & Ethics of the Natural Sciences , University of Bergen, Norway; Associate Professor Emerging Risks, Copernicus Institute for Sustainable Development, Utrecht University

 - Professor A.P. van Wezel, professor of water quality and human health, Utrecht University

 - A.J.H.M.
-Dobbelsteen, Ministry of Infrastructure and the Environment, The Hague, observer
+Dobbelsteen, Ministry of Infrastructure and Water Management, The Hague, observer

 - J.W.
 Dogger, Health Council of the Netherlands, The Hague, scientific secretary